September 28-29, 2013

 Workshops, Music, Artisan Demonstrations, History, more. . .

 Rain or Shine

 This market has gradually turned into an annual tradition in our area.
-Over 20 vendors will be joining us for these special two days.
-You'll be able to find delightful handmade items along with local businesses with their products.
-We have such a lovely variety taking part in the market. - beautiful artwork to delicious jams from Zelda.
-Check out our market page to learn more about each vendor and all the items that are just too numerous to mention.
+Over 30 vendors will be joining us, you'll be able to find delightful handmade items along with local businesses with their products: Alpaca Wool to Zelda's Piccallili Relish.
+Check out our market page to see who's coming.
 You can also check the webpage during the upcoming holiday season to contact the vendors or locate them at area holiday craft fairs.

 This year, we are splitting the market between two locations (so if it rains, we can move inside to keep everyone comfortable).
 Everything is just a short walk away (literally a stone's through . . . and I can't throw stones that far)!
 Events and Vendors will be located at the Sugar Hill Meetinghouse, the Carolina Crapo Memorial Building, the Sugar Hill Museum, and we hope you'll pop into Harman's, too!

-Market Munching: from Harman's Cheese to Zelda's jam.
-Look for Cider Donuts from the Cider House Cafe at Windy Ridge Apple Orchard, along with fresh apples from the orchard.
-I'm going to get up early both mornings and drive down to get them as fresh as possible for all of you!
+Market Munching: from Harman's Cheese to freshly made Kettle Corn, Cider Donuts from the Cider House Cafe at Windy Ridge Apple Orchard, along with fresh apples from the orchard.
+I'm going to get up early both mornings to pick up freshly-made donuts.